rnabioco/valr/cran-comments.md

 ## New patch version

-* Two more URLs were corrected.

-* This is a new patch version that imports Rcpp, which should have always been the case, but was masked by its Import by readr, which recently dropped use of Rcpp.
+* This is a new patch version that preemptively fixes an error raised by the forthcoming readr release.

 ## Test environment